Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 Money

-The yen is the official currency of Japan.
-As of June 2023, the dollar is strong against the yen and we found most things in Japan to be less expensive than in the United States.
-For example, many of our meals cost the equivalent of $7-10 per adult.
+The yen is Japan's currency.
+As of June 2023, the dollar was strong against the yen, and we found most things in Japan less expensive than in the United States.
+For example, many meals cost $7-10 per adult.

 There are a few good ways to pay for things in Japan.

-- Cash – You need yen in cash in Japan.
-You can't recharge your Suica (public transit) card without cash.
-Some restaurants and shops only take cash, and this is usually posted at the entrance.
+- Cash – You need yen in cash.
+You can't recharge your Suica (public transit) card without it.
+Some restaurants and shops only take cash.

-- Suica – Suica works on all the public transportation we used.
-It can also be used at vending machines, convenience stores, and other places.
+- Suica – Suica works on practically all public transportation.
+It also works like a pre-paid debit card at vending machines, convenience stores, and other places.
 We occasionally used Suica instead of cash when Visa was not accepted.

-We used about 100,000 yen in cash (currently $700+ USD) during our 2-week trip.
+During our 2-week trip, we used about 100,000 yen in cash (currently USD 700+).
 We mostly used it to load our Suica card, for a few meals, and other small expenses.

 We exchanged $500 for yen at our bank before we left home.
-It was convenient to have cash when we arrived, but the exchange rate wasn't great.
+I was glad to have some cash ready, but the exchange rate wasn't great.

-ATMs at 7-11 convenience stores are a better option for getting cash and they are easy to find – even at Haneda Airport (and probably Narita too).
-These ATMs offer a good exchange rate and do not charge fees.
+ATMs at 7-11 convenience stores are a better option for getting cash, and they are easy to find – even at Haneda Airport (and probably Narita too).
+These ATMs offer a competitive exchange rate and do not charge fees.
 I opened a Capital One checking account before our trip because it does not charge out-of-network ATM fees either.

 Search “yen to USD” online to convert yen amounts to U.S. dollars at the current exchange rate.
 This was a handy tool before and during our trip.